Top Signs That Municipal Asphalt Roads Need Repairs Before Winter

 What to Look For:

-• Long grooves where vehicle tires commonly travel
+• Long dips where tires typically travel

 Solution: